If you’re going to Hanoi for the first time then you’re in for a treat. This big beehive of a city is a place you’ll not soon forget.

 7. Don’t miss the markets

 The local markets are another one of those multi-sensory delights.
-You’ll be amazed at what you can find, especially if you haven’t been to many Asian markets before.
+You’ll be amazed at what you can find in Hanoi, especially if you haven’t been to many Asian markets before.

 Vendors sell all manner of fruit, vegetables, and household goods inside the market hall and in all the little streets around it.
 You might see some strange tropical fruits, live eels still wiggling in their boxes, buckets filled with frogs, and other curiosities.